bpf99/bpf99.github.io/Battletabs/index.md

 # BattleTabs!

-Battletabs is a multiplayer online web3 game like battleship where the goal is to sink your opponent's ships before they sink yours.
+Battletabs is a multiplayer online game like battleship where the goal is to sink your opponent's ships before they sink yours.
 The twist is, each ship has a special ability and each can change the game completely.
 There's a ton of strategy and I highly recommend trying it out.

 My Battletabs Profile:
 - Moderator of the [official Discord server](https://discord.gg/battletabs)
   - Longest active player and Discord member
   - I also help the developers with game balancing
+    - test
 - Battletabs legend
 - The only player with a ship design in-game
 - Tournament winner